Bethany Indonesian Church

-Gereja Bethany Indonesia (also called Bethany Church of Indonesia in English) an Evangelical charismatic Christian denomination and a megachurch.
+Bethany Indonesian Church (Gereja Bethany Indonesia) abbreviated as Bethany, an Evangelical charismatic Christian denomination and a megachurch.
 The headquarters is in Surabaya, Indonesia.
 It is led by Aswin Tanuseputra.

 History

 The Indonesian Bethany Church Synod was established and officially recognized by the government through the Decree of the Director General of Christian Community Guidance, Ministry of Religion of the Republic of Indonesia No. DJ.III/Kep/HK 00.5/5/158/2003 on 17 January 2003, by Abraham Alex Tanuseputra.
 However, the history of the Bethany Church began decades before this church was established independently as a separate synod.

 Initial establishment

 In 1978, Bethany Church was founded by Rev. Prof. Dr. Abraham Alex Tanuseputra, at Jalan Manyar Rejo II/36-38, Surabaya.
 At that time the Bethany Church was incorporated as part of the Indonesian Bethel Church Synod (GBI) of (Church of God (Cleveland, Tennessee)), so it was referred to as "GBI Bethany Congregation" or "GBI Bethany".
 In shepherding the GBI Bethany Congregation, Rev. Prof. Dr. Abraham Alex Tanuseputra sparked "Successful Bethany Families" as the vision of the church.